nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

 (gdb) load build/debug_STM32F1/debug.elf
 (gdb) c
 ```
 7. The debugger will halt inside the function `printResults_CUT`.
-You'll be able to view the same parameters as above by printing each array element from GDB.
+You'll be able to view the same parameters as above by printing each array element from GDB (i.e. `p codeUnderTest[0]` prints the results of the first test).
 "Scaffolding" (`codeUnderTest[0]`) runs the profiling code with no function call; it informs us how much of the "average execution time" reported for every other function is taken up by the "scaffolding" code, such as storing the start and end times in their respective variables and asserting that there were no errors in doing so.
 To get the adjusted (i.e. correct) values for each function's execution time, simply subtract off the execution time for "scaffolding".
 E.g.:
 ```
 (gdb) c
 Continuing.